 A job description should reflect how the position fits into your practice.
 It should identify the essential job duties, set expectations for measuring performance, and establish the base requirements for the position as well as the physical necessities.

 Having an up-to-date job description to reference makes it much easier to ensure you include all relevant details in your job ad.
 This helps you advertise in a way that is accurate yet non-discriminatory (more about this in a moment), and speaks directly to your best-fit applicants.

-Include the Position Title in Your Job Ad Header
+Include the Position Title in the Job Ad Header

 Keep in mind that many job searchers will only see your ad title and the first few words, and will pass over listings that are too general or sound too dull.
 Your header and introductory sentence should be clear but not boring.